grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 The first few hours passed with dull regularity.
 Shakes had nothing to report during diesel stops, and by her third cigarillo Percy was settling into the comfortable state of mind-blanking boredom that she was her most familiar association with life aboard submarines.

+[//]: # (Mid-morning: day 3, run to Pylon City)
-By mid-morning, Shakes was shutting the diesel of the _Gnat_ down for the third time.
+By mid-morning of the third day out from the depot, Shakes was shutting the diesel of the _Gnat_ down for the third time.

 Cassandra could heard the _Gnat's_ diesel putter away to a halt --- leaving a silent relief in her headphones that she blessed.
 As usual, she called up to the control room to let them know the _Gnat_ was shut down for a listening and check-in session.
 "Captain Percy, the _Gnat_ just went silent."